 Chocolate and peanut butter were made for each other.
 If you're tired of baking this holiday season, skip turning on the oven and make these no-bake cookies instead.
 Add a sprinkle of flaky sea salt to make these feel extra fancy.

 Everyone loves caramels, and these are even more distinctive with the addition of coffee.
 Make two batches because you'll want to keep one for yourself.
-Top each with a chocolate covered espresso bean to amp up the flavor.
+Top each with a chocolate-covered espresso bean to amp up the flavor.

 Do you need a hostess gift this year?
 Bring over the dough in a bread pan and give your hostess one less thing to worry about—she can serve this cinnamon swirl bread for breakfast.

-Chocolate chip cookies are a dime a dozen this time of year.
+Chocolate chip holiday cookies are a dime a dozen this time of year.
 Even if they are everyone's favorite cookie, you don't want your gift to end up in the back of the freezer.
 Gift these peanut butter chocolate chip pretzel cups instead!
 Be sure to line your muffin tin with pretty holiday cupcake liners for easy gifting.

 Move beyond baked goods and give a bottle of this chocolate stout fudge sauce.
 They'll think of you fondly as they pour it on ice cream sundaes, fresh fruit or special desserts all year long.

-Save your extra glass beer bottles throughout the season so you can easily wash and pour the fudge sauce inside for festive packaging.
+Tip: Save your extra glass beer bottles throughout the season so you can easily wash and pour the fudge sauce inside for festive packaging.

-16. Holiday Yule Log
+Holiday Yule log

-If you have people on your gift list you need to impress (maybe your in-laws?), spend an afternoon making this show-stopping yule log.
+If you have people on your gift list you need to impress (maybe your in-laws?), spend an afternoon making this show-stopping Yule log.
 A light chocolate sponge cake is moistened with Kahlua, filled with tiramisu filling and then thickly frosted with a rich dark chocolate ganache.
 Top with pistachios and powdered sugar to finish it off.